Azure/FTALive-Sessions/content/compute-app/non-functional-requirements/readme.md

 - Azure services provide several options for how you architect for different levels of uptime, RTO, and RPO.
 But these have tradeoffs.
    - Single-region, single-zone architectures tend to be cheapest, but have the least resiliency.
 You likely can't support low RTO or RPO.
    - Multi-region designs are often expensive because you need to deploy multiple separate instances.
 They can also introduce complexity.
 And data replication is usually asynchronous, which means you don't automatically get low RPO.
 But your risk is spread across multiple regions, so they can be resilient and performant, especially when you have customers in multiple regions.
+   - Disasters come in different types and have different risk levels.
+For example, a data centre HVAC/power outage might impact one zone, while a severe weather event (like a flood) might impact multiple zones in one region.
+You need to decide on your risk tolerance for different forms of disaster.
    - Single-region, multi-zone architectures tend to be the sweet spot for most customers.
 There is still some cost involved in the redundancy, but you can often support low RPO and RTO requirements.
   - Also, you might choose to have different controls in different parts of your system.
 For example, if you ingest invoices and then process them:
     - You might decide to synchronously replicate the incoming invoice data - it's hard to replace this, and even though there's a perf hit on the synchronous replication, it's worth it.